AmusingThrone/cpps-maker/README.md

 # cpps-maker
 An All-In-One CPPS Maker.
-Uses the CPB Theme and Kitsune Auto-Setup
+Uses the ICE Theme and Kitsune Auto-Setup